Senayan Bank Jakarta (Transjakarta): History

 The then-named Gelora Bung Karno (GBK) BRT station was inaugurated along with the soft operational launch of Transjakarta Corridor 1 on 15 January 2004.
 Associated Press recorded on their covarge archive that this station was one of the most busiest and crowded station on the first day of operational, because the inauguration of corridor 1 was held at this station.
 GBK, along with all stations at corridor 1—and the BRT corridor itself—began its commercial operational on 1 February 2004.

-The station originally had a small building with two platform bays (one for each direction), which was enlarged at late July 2018 to accommodate spectators of the upcoming 2018 Asian Games, using materials from former Masjid Agung BRT station.
+The station originally had a small building with two platform bays (one for each direction), which was enlarged in late July 2018 to accommodate spectators of the upcoming 2018 Asian Games in the following month, using materials from former Masjid Agung BRT station.
 Platform bays were increased to 6 (three for each direction), with the building being extended to the southwest.
 The original extension part uniquely retained a tree, by creating an empty narrow space for the tree's growth.

 In late 2018, two pedestrian bridges to access Gelora Bung Karno and Bundaran Senayan stations were temporarily closed for revitalization, being temporarily replaced by a pelican crossing.
 The revitalization of both bridge access to GBK and Bundaran Senayan were inaugurated on 28 February 2019 with a new artistic design.

 On 15 April 2022, the revitalization of the Gelora Bung Karno BRT station began with 10 other stations, including Dukuh Atas 1, Tosari, Juanda, Cikoko Stasiun Cawang, Sarinah (now renamed M.H.
 Thamrin), Kebon Pala (now Matraman Baru), Kwitang, Balai Kota, Bundaran HI, and Stasiun Jatinegara 2 stations.
 As an alternative, a shuttle bus route from the National Monument to the Semanggi Interchange (1ST) was prepared to accommodate passengers during the revitalization process, which operates in corridor 1 until 11 September 2022.

 The Gelora Bung Karno BRT station was reopened on 17 August 2022, coinciding with the 77th Independence Day of the Republic of Indonesia.
 The building was reextended again, which is slightly longer than the first one.